dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 # keras implementation

-Below is an implementation of the "Deep probabalistic ensemble" using `keras` and a simulation of the active learning experiments from the paper.
+Below is an implementation of the "Deep probabilistic ensemble" using `keras` and a simulation of the active learning experiments from the paper.
 Note that I was able to run the experiments on a [GTX 1060](https://www.nvidia.com/en-in/geforce/products/10series/geforce-gtx-1060/) but it was an overnight job.

 As in the NVIDIA paper, the ensemble consists of several ResNet18s.
 I used the [keras_contrib implementation](https://github.com/keras-team/keras-contrib/blob/d638cf409f7c8d3d042feac5269c12d507398eeb/keras_contrib/applications/resnet.py#L1) with just a few minor modifications so the returned models could be used as an ensemble.